aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 - create objects within GCS buckets
 - list deployed pods within a GKE cluster

-Do note that the service account has limited permissions.
+The service account is granted a custom role with specific permissions deemed needed by AI engineers.

 ## Virtual Environment